dod-ccpo/atat-web-api/README.md

 Serverless: -> post: [POST] atat-sls-poc-js-eus-dev-atat-js-fallback-jts.azurewebsites.net/api/post
 ```

-#### Manual Post-deployment Step
-NOTE: The Function App created by Serverless Framework needs access to the Key Vault created by Terraform.
+#### Grant Function App access to read Key Vault secrets
-Unfortunately this creates the need for a third step in our process.
-It must be performed manually, but will be
-automated in the future.
+The newly created Function App needs permission to access the Key Vault in the shared infrastructure such that it can read secrets in that vault.
+This step must be performed manually, but will be automated in the future.

-* Log into the Azure Portal
+1. Log in to Azure Portal
-* Navigate to the Key Vault created by your Terraform earlier
+2. Navigate to the Key Vault in the shared infrastructure
+3. Select _Access policies_ under the _Settings_ heading in the resource menu on the left
+4. Click _Add Access Policy_
+5. On the _Add access policy_ screen, select _Get_ from the _Secret permissions_ drop-down
+6. On the same screen, select a principal by supplying the name of the Function App
+7. Click Add.
+This will close the _Add access policy_ screen.
+8. **Click Save**

-* Using the Access Policies screens, provide the Function App created by Serverless Framework with access to the
+Now verify that the Function App can access the required secret.

-Key Vault such that it can read secrets
-* Navigate to your Function App and select Configuration
+1. Navigate to the newly created Function App
+2. Select _Configuration_ under the _Settings_ heading in the resource menu on the left
-* Look under Application Settings for COSMOS-CONNECTION-STRING and ensure that the Source column has a green check mark
+3. Under _Application settings_ look for `COSMOS-CONNECTION-STRING` and **ensure that the _Source_ column contains a green check mark** before _Key vault Reference_
-before `Key vault Reference`
+4. Click on _Refresh_ in the commands bar at the top if necessary

 #### Remove